johndk/berkeley-ml-capstone/README.md

                      ▼                   ▼                    ▼                   ▼
              data/models/         data/models/        data/models/        data/models/
              JFK_YEAR_m1a.csv     JFK_YEAR_m2a.csv    JFK_YEAR_m2b.csv    JFK_YEAR_m2c.csv
-             Primary              Secondary           Secondary           Secondary
 ```

 Processing first makes each source easier to use.
 Cleaning then checks the quality and consistency of the data.
 The
 four model notebooks load the cleaned sources directly, perform their permitted time-safe joins, and create the
-corresponding model datasets. `model_1a.ipynb` produces the primary departure dataset.
-The three arrival notebooks are
+corresponding model datasets. `model_1a.ipynb` produces the departure dataset.
-used ~~only if the broader origin-side data requirements can be completed~~.
 Within each notebook, the baseline feature set
 is evaluated first and engineered features are then applied on top of that baseline to determine whether they improve
 performance.
-See [Appendix B: Feature Engineering](#feature-engineering) for the candidate features, their construction and rationale,
+See [Appendix B: Feature Engineering](#feature-engineering) for the candidate features, their construction and rationale.
-and the controls used to evaluate them without leakage.
-Joined working dataframes and audit columns may exist inside a
-notebook for validation, but they are not saved as separate merged or feature files.

 ### Matching Records by Time